 What Is The Hardship Fund?

 Not every CICA claim is successful.
-If your injuries have been assessed and it has been deemed that they are not serious enough to be compensated for within a CICA claim, you could apply to the Hardship Fund.
-This is a fund that has been set up to help very low paid workers with temporary relief from financial hardship due to their inability to work because of injuries suffered in a violent crime.
+If your injuries have been assessed and deemed that they are not serious enough to be compensated for within a CICA claim, you could apply to the Hardship Fund.
+This fund has been set up to help very low paid workers with temporary relief from financial hardship due to their inability to work because of injuries suffered in a violent crime.

 As well as looking at the maximum award that could be recovered from the Criminal Injuries Compensation Authority, you may wish to know that there is also a minimum amount that could be claimed.

 The minimum CICA award is £1,000.
 For cases below this, the Hardship Fund may be accessed.

 In terms of the maximum award, according to the CICA, this is said to be £250,000, based on the tariff of injuries, with an upper limit of £500,000.